-FAVR Reimbursement Plan Defined:
+FAVR Reimbursement Plans Explained

-Variable costs refer to expenses that can change over time.
-This includes fuel, maintenance, oil, or tire changes.
+“Variable costs” refer to expenses that can change over time.
+This can include fuel, maintenance, and oil changes or tire changes.

 How Does a FAVR Plan Work?